top of page

 Objectives of the Atoll Ecologists Programme:

-1. Marine Awareness: Educate local children about the marine environment and the critical challenges it currently faces.
+Marine Awareness: Educate local children about the marine environment and the critical challenges it currently faces.

-2. Skill Development: Foster observational, collaborative, and presentation skills while improving students' English proficiency and vocabulary.
+Skill Development: Foster observational, collaborative, and presentation skills while improving students' English proficiency and vocabulary.

-3. Environmental Impact: Create long-term benefits for the marine ecosystem in Lhaviyani Atoll by educating local communities and empowering future generations to preserve their environment.
+Environmental Impact: Create long-term benefits for the marine ecosystem in Lhaviyani Atoll by educating local communities and empowering future generations to preserve their environment.

 The lessons are tailored to emphasize local environmental issues and practical solutions, enabling children to connect theoretical knowledge with actionable strategies for addressing everyday challenges.
 By focusing on relevance and practicality, we aim to inspire young minds to take an active role in conserving their natural surroundings.

-School Holiday Camp
+Marine School Holiday Camp

-Twice a year, during school holidays, we host a Marine School Holiday Programme aimed at raising awareness, educating the younger generation, and fostering a sense of responsibility for preserving their environment.
-This programme is designed for children aged 6–13 and is open to anyone interested in learning about the marine world.
+Twice a year, during school holidays, we host a free Marine School Holiday Programme aimed at raising awareness, educating the younger generation, and fostering a sense of responsibility for preserving their environment.
+This programme is designed for children aged 6–11 and is open to anyone interested in learning about the marine world.

 The programme engages children in fun, interactive activities centered around marine environment topics.
 By combining education with hands-on experiences, we aim to make learning enjoyable and memorable.